 OAK RIDGE, Tenn.
 (WATE) — September 6 marks the 65th anniversary of the desegregation of Oak Ridge Schools.
 A special service was held Sunday to honor the remaining 85 students who integrated the first public schools in the southeast.

-A long kept secret in the secret city is now a story that will never be forgotten.
-The Oak Ridge 85 and their families were invited to a community worship service at the place where it all started.
+A long-kept secret in the secret city is now a story that will never be forgotten.
+The Scarboro 85 (also known to some state and local leaders as the Oak Ridge 85) and their families were invited to a community worship service at the place where it all started.
 The outdoor service was held at the site of the Scarboro school that Black students attended before integration.

 Mayor Warren Gooch, as well as other local pastors and members of the community all gathered to pay tribute to the 85.
 Reverend Dr. Harold Middlebrook delivered a sermon.

 Each family was given a special certificate, recognizing them for their courage and bravery.
 Each of the 85 names were called out, allowing each family to be represented.

 Many of the remaining 85 are still local, but some of them traveled just to be a part of the ceremony.
 Barbara Thomas was one of the 85.
 She says she traveled from St. Louis to be here for this moment.